September 29th…“AS A LITTLE BOY, ON YOUR FARM IN MINNESOTA, DID YOU EVER HAVE TO “BREAK” ANY OF YOUR HORSES?”

 Up there, in the equine clouds of Happy Horse Heaven, they must’ve had a bad day at the factory.
 Maybe this Shetland colt got hit by a lightning bolt on his way down to earth; cause from day one, that lil four-legged fiend was a tiny, tromping terror to tussle with!!!
 Just as we Noorlun children had to attend school to learn about the rudiments of life, so also did any young horse have to learn how to serve those humans that they now belonged to.

 It wasn’t much more than a day or so, after getting this hirsute horse off of the livestock truck, that we realized that this was gonna be one crazy creature…….so we named him “Joker”.
 The title fit him well!!!
-For when one of us stood too close to “Joker”, he’d give ya a nip in the arm or your butt with those tough teeth of his.
+For when one of us stood too close to “Joker”, he’d give ya a nip in the arm or bite your butt with those tough teeth of his.
 And, like any “baby”, he wanted to go his way when he wanted and NEVER your way.
-Good thing our wise farmer father, Russell, was raised with horses as he grew up in northern Minnesota.
+Good thing our wise farmer father, Russell, was raised with horses as he grew up in northern Minnesota, cause he was always one step ahead of this pony’s shenanigans.
 “Joker” was no match for Dad when it came to any tricks that that puny, pawing potentate of a pony would try.
-As a little boy, I’d watched plenty of cowboy movies and was always excited to see a strong cowboy get on a wild, bucking horse and let that four-legged firestorm go crazy with energy until the animal was finally “broke” and realized that the cowboy on his back was the “master”and it was time to obey the will of his new owner.
+As a little boy, I’d watched plenty of cowboy movies and was always excited to see a strong cowboy get on a wild, bucking horse and let that four-legged firestorm go crazy with energy until the animal was finally “broke” and realized that the cowboy on his back was his new master and it was time to obey the will of his new owner.
 When “Joker” came of age, it was gonna be me who’d have to deal with our tiny “firestorm”.

 The day eventually came, for that rascally runt of a pony, when our dad felt it was time for “Joker” to learn about letting a human-being ride upon his back.
 Another word for this procedure is to “break” the horse.
 Now the idea is not to literally injure (or break) the animal, physically, but to “break” the disobedient self-will of the young pony so that the evolving equine can be a blessing and not a burden to the family he belongs to.